LuauJimmy/ultrakill-mods/UKHitMarker/README.md

 # Configuration

-- Settings must be enabled in Plugin Configurator to appear in game.
-- Some effects require a level restart to take effect.
+- Select UKHitMarker in
+-
 # Known Issues

+- Some damage

 # Planned Features

-- Enemy parry flash color
-- Railcannon
-  - Electric railcannon beam lightning colors

 ---

 # Thank You

-Hakita and team for making Ultrakill, the best game ever
+Hakita and team for making Ultrakill, best game ever

 originally inspired by (https://thunderstore.io/c/ultrakill/p/The0x539/RcHud/)